-President orders EC to countermand elections to Vellore Lok Sabha seat
+President orders Election Commission (EC) to countermand elections to Vellore Lok Sabha seat.

 Mr Murugan’s son Kathir Anand is contesting the Vellore seat on a DMK ticket.
 The EC officials opined the cash seizures were meant to influence voters of Vellore constituency and it would be difficult to hold free and fair elections under present conditions and recommended countermanding the Vellore polls.